isomerpages/nrf-gyss/index.md

 ---
 layout: homepage
-title: The Global Young Scientists Summit
+title: Global Young Scientists Summit
 description: The Global Young Scientists Summit in Singapore brings together bright young researchers and top scientific minds from around the world to discuss science and technology trends, future game changers and how research